AIRCRAFT on display

 1935 Brunner-Winkle, "Speedbird"

 A side-by-side, 2-place open cockpit bi-plane.
-Since this aircraft is the only prototype built, it is a very valuable.
-Last flight was at
+Since this aircraft is the only prototype built, it is very valuable.
+Last flight was at Oshkosh in 1997.

 1944 Cessna T-50 "Bobcat"

 Twin-engine Trainer & Transport.
 Same type used in the TV series "Sky King."
-Military AAF version is the UC-78 and nicknamed the "Bamboo Bomber."
+Military version for the USAAF was the UC-78 and nicknamed the "Bamboo Bomber."

 1918 Fokker D. VII